Read time 7 minutes

-The NORECOVERY option puts the data into a ‘restoring’ state and will allow data from multiple backups to get restored.
-When the database is in restoring state, then the user cannot access the data.
+The NORECOVERY option puts the data into a ‘restoring’ state and will allow data from multiple backups to be restored.
+When the database is restoring state, then the user cannot access the data.

 These are the examples in which you can use the NORECOVERY option –

 The first command restores the database from the DB01 backup file, and the second command restores the transaction logs using the recovery option.

 You can use the whole database using both RECOVERY and NORECOVERY commands.